ItsMePaulo/tutoring/COS212/notes/MWayTreesPart2/README.md

 <img src="images/insert_root_overflow.png" alt="overflow on root node" width="80%">

-> **NB!!** In total inserting had the following few conditions you should make sure you are looking out for
+> **NB!!** In summary inserting has the following few conditions you should make sure you are looking out for

 1. Insert happened on a leaf node and no overflow occurred
 2. Insert happened on a leaf node and overflow did occur